Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Conclusion

 \section{Conclusion}

-Re-forwarding is a fundamental approach that explores trade-off between memory and computation power of GPUs.
-By saving tensors at a subset of layers during forward, and conducting extra \textsl{local forwards} for backward, Re-forwarding makes it possible to train very heavy DNNs with finite GPU memory.
-To our knowledge, our theoretical and algorithmic results are the first top-down work that achieve an optimal memory solution for arbitrary computation graphs in DNNs.
-Re-forwarding can be further integrated with any low-level techniques such as distributed computing, GPU/CPU swapping, computation graph optimization and liveness analysis.
+Gradient CheckPointing (GCP) is a fundamental training approach that makes it possible to train very heavy DNNs on finite GPU memory.
+Automatic Gradient Checkpoint(GC) searching is the key to GCP, whereas existing efforts are stagnant at heuristic GC searching and LCGs.
+To our knowledge, our theoretical and algorithmic results are the first top-down work that achieves an optimal memory GC solution for DNNs with arbitrary computation graphs.
+Our advance of GCP is general and can be further integrated with any low-level techniques such as distributed computing, GPU/CPU swapping, computation graph optimization and liveness analysis.